ibm-cloud-docs/watsonx-code-assistant/wca-generate-test.md

 Next, {{site.data.keyword.wca_short}} processes the request and in the chat displays the generated unit test for the code that you selected.

+1. [Essentials plan]{: tag-green} Copy the unit test to a file where you have unit tests for your application.

+1. [Standard plan]{: tag-purple} Copy the unit test to a file in the `/test` subfolder.

 ## Using the CodeLens in the editor to generate unit tests